 Botany

-Kalapinai is a shrub or small tree.
-Leaves are alternate, oblanceolate, 4.0 to 12 centimeters long, 2.5 to 3 centimeters wide.
-Flowers are yellowish, very small, borne on terminal short racemes.
-Sepals are oblong.
+Kalapinai is an erect shrub or small tree growing to 5 meters high.
+Leaves are alternate, oblanceolate, 4.0 to 12 centimeters long, 2.5 to 3 centimeters wide, with entire margins, glabrous, sticky when young.
+Flowers are yellowish to greenish yellow, very small, borne on terminal short racemes.
+Sepals are 3 to 4, oblong.
 Petals are absent.
-Fruit is flattened, membranous, somewhat two-lobed, about 18 millimeters across, including the two wings.
+Fruit is rounded, membranous, somewhat two-lobed, about 18 millimeters across, including the two wings.
 Wings are very thin, rounded, about 12 millimeters long.
 Seeds are dark brown or black.

 Distribution